 Teenagers open up when talking to someone outside their family unit.
 A counselor or therapist offers a safe space where issues can be addressed.

 Family therapy provides a safe place to work through issues alongside a trained professional and incorporates the teen’s full support system.

 Local Outpatient Treatment

-Outpatient treatment provides a formal program for addressing the underlying issues that catalyze rebellious behavior.
+Outpatient treatment provides structure and support for both teens and parents to address the underlying issues that catalyze rebellious behavior.

 During inpatient residential treatment, the teen moves into a residential facility and works to overcome the issues in an intensive process.